-Conduct appropriate research on your customers – I recommend my clients conduct basic web searches first as this may uncover some nasty facts about a potential customer.
+“Have a clear contract that lays out the payment terms.
+Where possible, you can also ask for an upfront payment so you have some sort of commitment from the customer prior to delivering the goods or services.
+Many service providers do this in the form of charging an upfront 50% deposit.
+It’s also smart to conduct appropriate research on your customers – I recommend my clients conduct basic web searches first as this may uncover some nasty facts about a potential customer.
 I also refer my clients to several credit reporting agents who can prepare comprehensive credit checks both across Australia and worldwide.
-By conducting proper searches before doing business, this may save you from a lot of cash flow issues, credit interest charges and legal fees later on.
+By conducting proper searches before doing business, this may save you from a lot of cashflow issues, credit interest charges and legal fees later on.

-Make sure the contract is signed by both parties – It is all too often that I have to file legal proceedings based on verbal contracts and facts and circumstances.
-Not only does this result in higher legal fees, it also results in more risk because ultimately, you will be relying on your testimony or your employees testimony in Court.
+Make sure both parties sign your contract.
+It is all too often that I have to file legal proceedings based on verbal contracts and facts and circumstances.
+Not only does this result in higher legal fees, it also results in more risk because ultimately, you will be relying on your testimony or your employee’s testimony in Court.

 The first step is to issue legal proceedings in court or file an application with your local tribunal.
-Often times, claims which are filed in tribunals or in the lower courts are “no cost jurisdictions” and therefore lawyers may not be allowed to act or alternatively, legal fees may not be recoverable if you win and/or lose.
-The tribunals and lower courts also generally will have guides to provide assistance to those who do not have legal representation.
+Often, claims in tribunals or in the lower courts are “no cost jurisdictions”.
+Therefore lawyers may not be allowed to act or legal fees may not be recoverable if you win.
+The tribunals and lower courts will also have guides to provide assistance to those who do not have legal representation.

 If a defence is filed, you will them be asked to attend court or the tribunal and arrange step-by-step procedures leading up to a file hearing.
 This includes processes such as exchanging documents and filing evidence;